Find your Dream Job

 4. Don’t chase the same audience as everyone else

 If the allure of success witnessed in others entices you to start a business, consider exercising caution.
-It’s far more advantageous to identify a profitable niche market rather than merely following the herd.
+Identifying a profitable niche market rather than merely following the herd is far more advantageous.
 This approach reduces competition and ensures you distinguish yourself in your chosen field.

 5. Research the competition

-Whatever you decide to do with your freelance business, you’re going to run up against the competition.
-Unless your niche is super-specific, there will be others trying to do what you’re doing.
-It’s a good idea to know who they are, how they operate, and where their weak points might be.
-When you know that, you’ll be much better equipped to run your own freelance business.
+Whatever you decide to do with your freelance business, you will run up against the competition.
+Unless your niche is super-specific, others will try to do what you’re doing.
+Knowing who they are, how they operate, and where their weak points might be is a good idea.
+You’ll be much better equipped to run your freelance business when you know that.

 6. Know your demographic

 Knowing your market isn’t quite the same thing as knowing your demographic.
-You need to research exactly who’s going to be consuming your product or your content, whatever it might be.
-That will enable you to better craft content that your audience will definitely like.
-Language, tone, and marketing are all affected massively by who your demographic actually is.
+You need to research who will consume your product or content, whatever it is.
+That will enable you to craft content that your audience will like better.
+Language, tone, and marketing are all massively affected by your demographic.

 7. Maintain a strong social media presence